alefesouza/project-guidelines/README.md

 ### Other

-I also like to use the GitLab CI if I need to use GitLab and use Docker on every project.
+I also like to use the GitLab CI for tests and deploy if I need to use GitLab and use Docker on every project.

 ## <a name="frontend-workflow"></a> Front-end Workflow

-For my front-end workflow I like to use [Gulp](https://github.com/gulpjs/gulp) as my task runner, using it to run [TypeScript](https://github.com/Microsoft/TypeScript), [Pug](https://github.com/pugjs/pug) and [Sass](https://github.com/sass/sass) tasks, to minify the generated JavaScript and CSS, and bundle it with the project front-end dependencies, for more complex projects, I use [Webpack](https://github.com/webpack/webpack) instead of Gulp.
+For my front-end workflow I like to use [Gulp](https://github.com/gulpjs/gulp) as my task runner, using it to run [TypeScript](https://github.com/Microsoft/TypeScript), [Pug](https://github.com/pugjs/pug) and [Sass](https://github.com/sass/sass) tasks, to minify the generated JavaScript and CSS, and bundle it with the project front-end dependencies, for more complex projects, I use [Webpack](https://github.com/webpack/webpack) and some framework instead of Gulp.

 ## <a name="design"></a> Design

-I like the [Material Design](https://material.io/guidelines) a lot, I always follow its guidelines when there's no design specification.
+I like [Material Design](https://material.io/guidelines) a lot, I always follow its guidelines when there's no design specification.

 ## <a name="javascript"></a> JavaScript

-On JavaScript, I like to follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript), as I also like to code using other languages based on C, so I don't care about always use the semicolons.
+On JavaScript, I like to follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

-I also prefer to use TypeScript, since I spent some years using Java and C#, I really like types.
+I also prefer to use TypeScript, since I spent some years using Java and C#, I really like types and I use it on every project.

 Since I really love JavaScript (it was my first programming language, I started to code using it when I was 13), I always try to use its latest features, so it's common to me to use a lot of ES Next features.